 FUTURE CAREER OPPORTUNITIES:

-To study an A-level programme you will need to achieve 5 GCSEs grade A* – C, including English and Maths.
-You will also need to have gained at least a grade B in GCSE Spanish.
+To study an A-level programme you will need to achieve 5 GCSEs grade 4 or above, including English and Maths.
+You will also need to have gained at least a grade 6 in GCSE Spanish.
+Native speakers may also be considered for this course.

 This subject will take two years to complete.